Skip to main content

 --recursion-method=none

-• h=host — DNS or IP address of the node;
+• h=host — the node DNS or IP address;

-• --alter "ENGINE=InnoDB" — command to change the mechanism of data storage in the table;
+• --alter "ENGINE=InnoDB" — the command to change the table storage engine;

-• --recursion-method=none — parameter to disable replica search.
+• --recursion-method=none — the parameter for disabling replica discovery.